segfault-damn/Days/README.md

 - I found that there are some coupling in my program.
 Most of my days' entries have a "Date" field.
 While day also have a "date" field and all of these entries are also Day's field.
 So I remove entries "Date" field to reduce coupling.
+- In phase 3, I found that all of my functions are implemented in one ui class which is DaysApp.
+It's not cohesive so I tried to increase cohesion when doing GUI by separating all these functions.
+So I created five more classes (AnniversaryApp, DiaryApp,EventApp,HabitApp and MoodApp).
+All of them extends JPanel and DaysApp switches among these five panel and main panel.
+Each class do its own job and makes UI more cohesive and readable.